Lilaa3/blender-addon-api-creator/README.md

     print(f"Processing {a} and {b}")
 ```

-### 6. Inception: Chained Overrides
+### 6. Inception: Chained Hooks
-Overrides can be targeted by other addons if they are named.
+All types of hooks can be targeted by other addons if they are named.
 This creates an execution chain where "Addon C" wraps "Addon B" which wraps "Addon A".

 ```python
 @api.override(